352.Infanterie-Division

 The 352.Volksgrenadier-Division's major engagements in the Offensive occurred in and around Diekirch and Ettelbruck.

 The push in the south, although stopped initially, managed to move again by the second week of the offensive and posed a threat to Allied lines.
 On 23 December 1944, there was heavy fighting in Merzig and a large portion of the Division was captured or destroyed there.
-Only when the U.S. 80th Infantry Divison was reinforced with armor from the U.S. 702nd Tank Battalion were the Germans defeated on the southern front of the Offensive.
+Only when the U.S. 80th Infantry Division was reinforced with armor from the U.S. 702nd Tank Battalion were the Germans defeated on the southern front of the Offensive.

 Ultimately, the Ardennes Offensive as a whole failed, and again, the 352nd was decimated by losing men to casualties and being captured as prisoners.